 It’s been a busy year in divorce and family law.
-From groundbreaking local court cases that grabbed international media attention to important changes in New Jersey family law and Weinberger Divorce & Family Law Group’s own noteworthy accomplishments, 2014 has been one for the record books.
+From groundbreaking local court cases that grabbed international media attention to important changes in New Jersey family law and Weinberger Divorce & Family Law Group, LLC’s own noteworthy accomplishments, 2014 has been one for the record books.
 Check out our timeline of this year’s best moments — and a few controversial ones, too!

 Divorce Month: In January, media attention brought to light statistics that show a strong annual uptick in the number of people who file for divorce during the first month of the year, both nationally and right here in New Jersey.
 WLG’s Bari Weinberger spoke to a number of press outlets to explain some of the reasons behind the “Divorce Month” phenomenon.

-New Offices: Weinberger Divorce & Family Law Group started off 2014 by doubling in size!
+New Offices: Weinberger Divorce & Family Law Group, LLC started off 2014 by doubling in size!
 In January, the firm opened two new family law offices in Hackensack and Basking Ridge, adding to WLG’s existing New Jersey locations in Parsippany (headquarters) and Freehold.
 Better yet, these two new offices gave us the opportunity to expand our team with even more stellar family law attorneys!

 School Choice Court Case: Are you in a disagreement with your former spouse over whether to send your child to private or public school — and who will pay for it?
 A 2014 NJ Supreme Court case decision handed down in February says that before any decision is made, the school setting in the “best interest of the child” must be considered.